Augie-Environmental-Studies/gardens/README.md

-There are two ways of editing the contents: you can either (a) edit the website's source code or (b) edit just by emailing soobinrho@gmail.com
+There are two ways of editing the contents: you can either (a) edit the website's source code or (b) email us what to edit soobinrho@gmail.com

-If you'd like to edit by emailing us, please include as much detail as possible -- e.g. exactly which line and which page to modify, add, or delete.
+If you're emailing us,
+please include as much detail
+as possible: exactly which line and which page you'd like us to change, add, or delete.

 ### How to edit the website's source code